datacharmer/dbdeployer/README.md

     $ dbdeployer deploy replication 8.0.4 --sandbox-directory=rsandbox2_8_0_4 --base-port=18600
     # will deploy replication in rsandbox2_8_0_4 using ports 18601, 18602, 18603

+## Concurrent deployment and deletion

+Starting with version 0.3.0, dbdeployer can deploy groups of sandboxes (*replication*, *multiple*) with the flag ``--concurrent``.
+When this flag is used, dbdeployed will run operations concurrently.
+The same flag can be used with the *delete* command.
+It is useful when there are several sandboxes to be deleted at once.
+Concurrent operations run from 2 to 5 times faster than sequential ones, depending on the version of the server and the number of nodes.

 ## Sandbox customization

 There are several ways of changing the default behavior of a sandbox.